Where did the data come from?

 Salary gap through different types of employment

-With around 28 percent, a significant factor of the salary gap in Germany lies in the different types of employment and sectors already mentioned, for which men and women "typically" decide and whose earnings potential varies greatly.
-This factor is also found in all the other countries examined.
+With around 28 percent, a significant factor of the salary gap in Germany lies in the different types of employment and sectors already mentioned, for which men and women "typically" decide and whose earning potential varies widely.
+This factor is also found in all other examined countries.
 As scientific studies show, social pressures and gender norms also contribute to the development of men's and women's careers.

 Women are sometimes more likely to meet the classic roles and look after the children or dependent relatives.
 In this way, they accept, for example, lower paid jobs or part-time jobs.
 These gender-specific differences have an influence on the education and professional experience and make up 22 percent of the explicable gender pay gap.